Inferis/IIAutoNSCoding/README.md

 makes sure they do.
 It automatically serializes all properties it can.

-You can even have it do it recursively for every "non-compliant" class it encounters during encoding:x:
+You can even have it do it recursively for every "non-compliant" class it encounters during encoding:

 ```objc
 II_AUTO_NSCODING(AUTO_INJECT_CHILDREN)